Tracking the Tropics: Peter & Rose holding onto depression status, more development likely soon

 Tracking Rose

-Tropical depression Rose is located 1115 miles west-northwest of the Cabo Verde Islands.
-Just like Peter, this system was much better defied over the past few days compared to now.
+Tropical depression Rose is located 1,115 miles west-northwest of the Cabo Verde Islands.
+Just like Peter, this system was much better defined over the past few days compared to now.

 On satellite imagery, Rose is barely anything more than a swirl of low-level clouds.
-This system is battling string wind shear and dry are that is being pulled into the circulation.
-Both the wind shear and dry air are good inhibitors for tropical development and for weakening tropical systems.
+This system is battling strong wind shear and dry air that is being pulled into the circulation.
+Both wind shear and dry air are good inhibitors for tropical development and for weakening tropical systems.

 There is no threat to any land from Rose regardless of strength.